rasmusthorsson/CLUE/README.md

 #### Cluster Selection

 Cluster selection allows filtering of clusters from the previous round in order to aid exploration efforts.
 For example if the first round results in two clusters, the second round can select to only use data points from one of the clusters as input.
 This is done by adding a file detailing which clusters to use.
-Here is an example showing the available formats, each format is optional.
+Here is an example sh**owing the available formats, each format is optional.

 ```
 IN:1,5,6